0330 223 6336

 What is the Difference Between a Defibrillator and a Pacemaker?

-Let’s explore the key differences between defibrillators and pacemakers, helping to clear up common misconceptions.
+Let’s explore the key differences between pacemakers and defibrillators, helping to clear up common misconceptions.

 What is a Defibrillator?